sarafergus97/codeVA/Unions/unions_blog_html.md

 Answering "no" to any of those questions doesn't make this a bad project, it just teaches the process of data analysis and encourages students to think critically.
 Whether the answer to those questions are yes or no, I always encourage students to ask questions based on their results and consider where differences may come from, both on their own and formally in a write-up.

 You can see the whole CODAP document [here](https://codap.concord.org/app/static/dg/en/cert/index.html#shared=https%3A%2F%2Fcfm-shared.concord.org%2F70tjQ9UEmM3u8VsN0cP0%2Ffile.json).
 You can check out the whole report here.

+## Teaching Notes

+### A Null Result
+Many students will choose to explore relationships that do not actually exist (sometimes, this will be painfully clear to you before your student even starts).
+This example helps to communicate to students that a weak realationships still provide insight and inquiry, and that they should not be afraid to investigate ideas they do not already know about.

+### Controversial Issues
+Officially, unions are illegal in Virginia.
+So, the topic of unions is very political and relativley controversial.
+Should I let my students explore a contraversial topic like this? *Absolutley*.
+I encourage students to study anything they are interested in, and in my experience, they are often interested in political/controversial ideas (racism, enviornmental issues, LGBT+ issues, ...).
+This requires some closer faciliatation and some more discussion, but is absolutley possible and, personally, encouraged.
+I expand on this more in [my post on faciliating projects on controversial topics.](link)

 ### Off-Task or Critical Thinking?
 My data questioning led me to an interesting side question: what is the spread of earnings by race and gender?
 [CODAP](https://codap.concord.org/) allowed me to briefly explore that idea.